ChrisHampu/eve-quartermaster/README.md

 * Proper support for a contract request to be made for a variable number of contracts with those items (bulk request)
 * Add support for user roles for management of the app/contracts and privileges
 * And anything else upon request
+* Pagination for contract/request pages.
+Especially for larger corporations/alliances

 ## Contributors